hall-lab/protocols/environment.md

 ## Log in to the MGI cluster

-1. Jump box log in
+You can log in to the cluster in one of two ways:

+1. Jump box log in.
+This is preferred for navigating the file system, low-level processing, and launching LSF jobs.
+Useful when the hall nodes (hall13, hall14, hall15, hall16) are busy.
   ```bash
   # Log in to the jump box
   ssh username@ssh-jump-1.gsc.wustl.edu